guidelines on HOUSE ALTERATIONS

 2.11 Front Gardens and Drives

-The original design was to provide an open and undivided vista throughout the whole estate, uninterrupted by any object or structure.
+The original design of the estate was to provide an open and undivided vista, uninterrupted by any object or structure.
 This included cars, caravans (motorised or not), boats, sheds, wheelie bins etc. As the majority of cars have increased in size, the COM accepts that it is preferable to keep cars on a drive rather than the highway.
+Trees and shrubs in front gardens should be low and under control to maintain this open feeling.

-Proposed changes to the layout of driveways must also be submitted for consideration by the COM.
-Emphasis will be given to maintaining as much garden area as is practical, drainage requirements, and the design and materials choices.
-Materials should be in keeping with the original design and colours; tarmac and large areas of block paving are discouraged.
+Proposed changes to the layout of driveways must be submitted for consideration by the Planning Group and approval by the CoM using the correct process.
+Emphasis will be given to maintaining as much garden area as possible, drainage requirements, and the design and materials choices.
+Materials should be in keeping with the original design and colour; tarmac and large areas of block paving are discouraged.
+Increases in driveway width which lead to a loss of garden area should be modest.
+No extension will be authorized which increases the driveway width past the outer corner of the porch.

 2.12 Rear Gardens